 Music has always been her first love and her Bachelor of Arts was as a voice major and piano minor in the early 70s.
 Reeder started working professionally in the music industry as a studio staff singer at Tree Publishing in Nashville, while performing as a singer/dancer at Opryland, USA, in I Hear America Singing.

 She then moved to New York to sing in clubs and studied acting at HB Studio (Uta Hagen, Stephen Strimpell).
 She performed in Off-Broadway shows with John Cullum, David Keith, John Goodman and more before meeting John Denver and touring with him around the world, performing solo and back-up on-stage and on television.
 Denver also recorded a song they wrote, “Thanks to You.”

-Reeder worked as a singer/dancer at Opryland, USA, in “I Hear America Singing” and was a staff singer at Tree Publishing in Nashville before moving to New York.
-Her band, Fugitive Blonde, was signed to the Morocco Label on Motown and her band performed at venues in LA and Nashville.
-Her song, “I’m Blonde, He’s Black” charted on Alternative Radio stations in the early 90s.
+Using her own original songs, Reeder formed a band, Fugitive Blonde, and was signed to the Morocco Label on Motown.
+Fugitive Blonde performed at venues in Nashville and Los Angeles (Madame Wong’s, China Club).
+Her song, I’m Blonde, He’s Black, charted on Alternative Radio stations in the early 90s.